jan-Lope/Toki_Pona-Parser/README.md

     s(exc(cond(sub(noun(ken))),sim(sp(sub((noun(jan),unofficial_male_name(known_male_name(Lope))))),pp(verb_tra(wile),obj_d(pronoun(ni)))),
     sim(sp(sub(pronoun(sina))),pp((verb_pre(kama),verb_tra(sona)),obj_d((noun(toki),adjective(pona)))))))

-You can check a paragraph with an optional headline and several sentences.
-But if you use sentences with ambiguity grammar you will get many results.
+You can check a paragraph with an optional heading and several sentences.
+But if you use sentences with ambiguous structure, you will get many results.
-At the end of a headline you have to type the sign "/" because you can't use a new line in this version of the script.
+At the end of a heading you have to type the sign "/", because you can't use a new line in this version of the script.
 For example:

 en moku
 sina moku e moku.